 did i focus on the items on this list i didn’t complete, which made me feel like a failure because i have the tendency to set unattainable goals because i have unrealistically high expectations of myself and have no sense of balance in my life and don’t know how to stop these vicious tangents? eh—something like that. but did i complete achieve half of my list and make progress towards the person i envision myself to be in the future, even though i took two steps forward and one step back? i guess.

-three friends (more or less), two bullet journals, and one juice cleanse later, i somehow made it out of 2018 alive. here are some of my favorite moments:
+three friends (more or less), two bullet journals, and one juice cleanse later, i somehow made it out of 2018 alive. here were some of my favorite moments:

 what’s your favorite memory or learning experience from this past year?